SartHak-0-Sach/github_action_workflows-code_and_notes/README.md

 ## For Your Information (FYI)

-- Customize the build command for your specific needs: [flet.dev/publish](https://flet.dev/publish)
+- Customize the build command for your specific needs.
 - All workflows are based on Flutter version `3.22.2` and Python version `3.12.2`.
 - You might find the below in some of the workflows:
   - `workflow_dispatch`: used to trigger the workflow manually from the Actions tab